WaveWarrior3/speedrun-routes/docs/gen-1/yellow/main-glitchless/2025-ib/README.md

 - Use Dig
 - Get Bike
 - Bike menu:
-  - Swap slot 1 with Bicycle
+  - Swap slot 2 with Bicycle
   - Teach TM24 (Thunderbolt) over Double Kick (slot 3)
   - Get on the bike
 - Cut bush, bike to the right

 - ### 4 Turn Thrash Girl
   - Oddish: Thrash
   - (HA on Bellsprout if you get 3 turn)

 - ### Bug Catcher:
   - Caterpie: BB
   - Weedle: Thrash
   > Thrash on turn 1 if you don't mind taking damage

 - Rock Tunnel: Repel 1 step in

 - ### (Advanced) Red bar setup:
   - Cubone: 22-26
   - First Slowpoke: 15-18; 17-20 with 13 DV
   - Second Slowpoke: 17-20

 - ### Pokemaniac:
   - Cubone: BB
   - Slowpoke: TB

 - ### Pokemaniac 2:
   - Slowpoke: TB

 - ### Jr. Trainer:
   - Thrash (and pray)

 - Use Full Restore if paralyzed
 - Use 2 Repels at some point after this fight and before the next fight

 - ### Hiker:
   - Geodude: BB
   - Geodude: BB
   - Graveler: BB

 - ### Jr. Trainer:
   - Meowth: Thrash

 - Bike down to Lavender, then left towards Celadon

 - ### Gambler:
-  - Growlithe: BB (+ Thrash)
+  - Growlithe: Swap Thrash with BB, then BB (+ Thrash)
   - Vulpix: Thrash

 - Pick up the [Underground Elixer](https://gunnermaniac.com/pokeworld?map=121#21/5)
 - Shopping:
-    - 2F: Buy TM07 then 7 Super Repels (6 if Vape) and 3 Super Potions
+    - 2F: Buy TM07 then 10 Super Repels and 4 Super Potions
     - 4F: Buy Poke Doll
-    - 6F: Buy 2 Soda Pop then Fresh Water, Trade Fresh Water then Soda Pop
+    - 6F: Buy a Fresh Water and a Soda Pop, trade them both for Rock Slide and Ice Beam, then buy another Fresh Water
-    - 5F: Buy 11 X Accuracy (12 if Vape), 6 X Speeds, 2 X Attacks and 6 X Specials (5 if Vape)
+    - 5F: Buy 11 X Accuracy, 4 X Speeds, 3 X Attacks and 4 X Specials
 - Take Elevator to 1F
 - Bike to Fly House - including the short section at the end to the house
 - Talk to girl to get HM02 (Fly)

 ## Poke Flute
 - Fly menu:
-  - Swap slot 2 with Super Repel
+  - Swap slot 2 with TM07
+  - Use Super Repel
+  - Teach TM48 (Rock Slide) over Bubblebeam (slot 1)
   - Teach TM07 (Horn Drill) over Horn Attack (slot 2)
-  - Use Super Repel
   - Swap slot 3 with X Acc
-  - Teach HM02 (Fly) to Pidgey
+  - Teach HM02 (Fly)
-  - Teach TM48 (Rock Slide) over Thrash (slot 1)
-  - Fly to Lavender Town
+  - Fly to Lavender Town (down 3)
 - Walk to Pokemon Tower

 - ### Lavender Rival:
   - If 26-39 on 15 special, 26-37 on 14 special, or 27-39 on 13 special: TB Fearow and X Acc on Magnemite
   - Fearow: X Acc + HD